Computer Science & Applied Math

 Thanks for visiting my homepage.
 My name is Neil, a third-year undergraduate student studying computer science and applied math at Columbia University, School of Engineering.
 My background and interests are in computer vision, deep learning, robotics, and software engineering.

-Researcher at Columbia Artificial Intelligence & Robotics Lab, working on articulated object manipulation, computer vision, & embodied AI.
+Researcher at Columbia Artificial Intelligence & Robotics Lab, advised by Prof. Shuran Song, working on articulated object manipulation, computer vision, & embodied AI.

-Teaching assistant for Computational Aspects of Robotics (COMS 4733) since the spring semester of 2021.
+Teaching assistant for Computational Aspects of Robotics (COMS 4733) since the spring 2021.
+Teaching assistant for Artificial Intelligence (COMS 4701) spring 2022.

 Returned to Apple as a software & algorithms intern on the CoreMotion fitness team.
 Invented a new multi-sensing fitness tracking algorithm.

 Worked at Apple as a software engineer & algorithms intern on the CoreMotion team.
-Invented a new multi-sensing algorithm, currently patent pending.
+Invented a new multi-sensing algorithm (patent pending).

-I tried to document the work and progress, and share the open-source code with you.
+Here are a few of my passion projects.
+I documented the work and progress, and shared the open-source code on Github.
 You can visit my blog for more details.

 From 2017-2019, I have been developing a self-driving golf cart.
-From the drive-by-wire system to the autonomous navigation stack, every component was developed from the ground up with the goal of learning as much as I could about robotics, electrical engineering, software engineering, and machine learning.
+From the drive-by-wire system to the autonomous navigation stack, every component was developed from the ground up to learn as much as possible about robotics, electrical engineering, software engineering, and machine learning.
 I also developed, trained, and deployed deep neural networks for behavioral cloning and semantic segmentation.

 Robotic Arm Gripping System